 Over at the Hyatt Regency Lake Tahoe , kids can swim in the outdoor heated pools while you go for the Après Ski Boot Relief Massage.
 At night, nab a fire pit.
 Play arcade games in the 24-hour game room.
 Throw snowballs on the beach.
 At the Lone Eagle Grille, splurge on the the Baked Tahoe, a brownie crowned with chocolate sauce, toasted meringue and vanilla ice cream on the side.

 14. Head out on a horse-drawn sleigh - Jingle and jangle through Reno and North Lake Tahoe.
 Ride amenities can include complimentary hot cocoa, a free hotel shuttle or private sleigh rides with tailored itineraries.
 All rides commence, weather permitting.
 Check with Borges Sleigh & Carriage Rides for schedules.
-Squaw Valley offers short jaunts free of charge Dec.
-17-24 between 2-5 p.m.
+Squaw Valley offers short jaunts free of charge on December 17-24 between 2-5 p.m.
 Over in Yosemite, check out the rides at Yosemite Trails Saddle & Sleigh Company.